Washington / Spokane County

 What is the weather like in Colbert, WA year-round?

-Colbert experiences four distinct seasons, with warm, dry summers reaching highs of 83°F and cold winters dipping to 22°F. The area sees moderate rainfall at 17 inches annually and enjoys sunshine nearly half the year, ideal for outdoor enthusiasts.
+Colbert experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 22°F. The area receives about 17 inches of rainfall annually and enjoys sunshine on 49% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 22°F